 (3) An authorised officer may amend, add to and correct the register in such manner as is necessary to make the register an accurate record of the particulars it contains.

-[Section 103G inserted No. 54 of 1996 s.
+[Section 103G inserted by No. 54 of 1996 s.
 15.]

 103H.
 Regulations relating to register